-For most of us, the first place we head to look for property is a property portal.
+For most of us, the first place we look for property is a property website but which is the best for you?
 Zoopla and Rightmove are the two most popular options, but there are others.
-So, which is the best property website?
-Let’s take a look.
+So, let’s take a look.

 Which is the best property website when buying a house?